samirgnawali/hexoblog/source/_posts/Create-your-own-Free-Blog-Site.md

 Signup and create site using your github.
 Their wizerd shows three steps, 1 Connect to your git provider, 2 Pick your repository, 3 Build options, and deploy!

-we need to setup Build options
+we need to provide Build options

 ``` bash
  npm install; cd themes/tranquilpeak; npm install; bower install; grunt buildProd ; cd .. ; cd .. ; hexo generate; hexo algolia;